Every day a vast amount of data is generated by people and companies. This data generation has been growing exponentially in the last few years.

 We can apply these techniques in many fields.
 For example, when we talk about learning analytics, we refer to data analysis in the education field.

-In this post, we explain what learning analytics is and its most critical applications.
+This post explains what learning analytics is and its most critical applications.

 Learning analytics aims to predict and advise on learning, further supporting faculty in identifying student learning needs and improving pedagogical strategies.